Kelvide/Basics-of-react-ts/README.md

 useMemo.tsx: Demonstrates the use of useMemo hook in a React application.
 It is used to optimize the performance of expensive functions by memoizing their outputs.

 useEffect.tsx: useEffect is a Hook that lets you synchronize a component with an external system.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount combined.

+useRef.tsx: The useRef hook is used for: Accessing and interacting with DOM elements.
+Keeping a persistent value across renders without causing re-renders.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.